hotwax/oms-documentation/user-manuals/fulfillment/shipOrders.md

 If `Ship Packed Orders` is enabled, all packed orders will be shipped.
 Enable the `isTrackingRequired` setting on shipping methods that should not be automaticlaly be shipped unless they have tracking codes.
 {% endhint %}

-In the even that the packing slip is damaged after packing an order, it can be regenerated from the completed tab.
+In the event that the packing slip or shipping label is damaged after packing an order, it can be regenerated from the completed tab.

 {% embed url="https://youtu.be/VuEEg_hYI9c" %}
 Video: Reprint customer letter